kristopherbullinger/redfield/wireformat_specification.md

 }
 ```
 #### Redfield
-Lists are length-prefixed with their length in bytes, NOT the number of items present.
-A `List<u32>` with 10 items will be prefixed with length 40: 10 (number of items) * 4 (byte width of each item).
-The encoded form is not affected by the presence of a size in the definition.
+Lists are length-prefixed with the number of items in the list.
+The length is encoded as a 1-, 2-, or 4-byte unsigned integer depending on the field type.
+Refer to the table at the top of this document.
 #### JSON
 Lists are encoded as JSON arrays.